AB 75 & SB 75 – Committee on Budget and Fiscal Review – Statewide Longitudinal Data System Budget Appropriation: SUPPORT

-SB 39 from Senator Jerry Hill requires packages containing tobacco products to be labelled and signed for by a person 21 years of age or older.
+SB 39 requires packages containing tobacco products to be labelled and signed for by a person 21 years of age or older.
 This aligns tobacco packages with alcohol packages, helps promote health equity and protects our most vulnerable populations, including our youth, from preventable diseases and health risks from tobacco products which are proven to be both addictive and deadly over time.
 The Silicon Valley Leadership Group supported the bill in writing and in talks with legislators as part of our Sacramento lobbying trip.

-AB 744 – Aguiar-Curry (District 4) Health care coverage: telehealth: SUPPORT
+AB 744 – Aguiar-Curry (District 4) Health Care Coverage-Telehealth: SUPPORT

-AB 1482 – Chiu (District 17) Rent Increase Cap – SUPPORT
+AB 1482 – Chiu (District 17) Rent Increase Cap: SUPPORT

 Leadership Group members have a difficult time attracting and retaining employees due to high housing costs.
 AB 1482 is a 10 year rent stabilization measure that creates certainty for 8 million Californian renters by limiting rent increases to a maximum of 5% per year, plus inflation not to exceed 10%, and requiring “just cause” for eviction.
-The Leadership Group was proud to work with a broad coalition of housing, tenant and business groups towards passage.
+The Leadership Group was proud to work with a broad coalition of housing, tenant and business groups towards its passage.

-AB 1485 – Wicks (District 15) Streamlining for Moderate-Income Housing – SUPPORT
+AB 1485 – Wicks (District 15) Streamlining for Moderate-Income Housing: SUPPORT

-In 2017 the Leadership Group helped to shepherd SB 35 (Wiener) to passage, which provided entitlement streamlining for housing developments in jurisdictions that are not meeting their Regional Housing Needs Allocation (RHNA) obligations.
+In 2017, the Leadership Group helped to shepherd SB 35 (Wiener) to passage, which provided entitlement streamlining for housing developments in jurisdictions that were not meeting their Regional Housing Needs Allocation (RHNA) obligations.
 This year we focused on AB 1485 which expands SB 35 streamlining to housing developments that include 20% moderate-income housing in jurisdictions that are not meeting their missing middle housing needs.
 We worked with Assemblymember Wicks to support this legislation because our communities are not building enough moderate-income housing and this is a category of housing that does not get public funding subsidies.

 SB 468 – Jackson (District 19) California Tax Expenditure Review Board: OPPOSE

 SB 468, as introduced, would have repealed a number of large “tax expenditures,” including the R&D tax credit.
-Through the efforts of a coalition of which the Leadership Group was a part, the bill was amended to eliminate its automatic repeal aspects and instead created a Review Board to evaluate tax expenditures.
+Through the efforts of a coalition, of which the Leadership Group was a part, the bill was amended to eliminate its automatic repeal aspects and instead created a Review Board to evaluate tax expenditures.
 Because the Review Board would create uncertainty about the future of some key tax incentives and would also create unnecessary expense, the Leadership Group sent a letter to the Governor requesting his veto, which he did.